-The Long term liabilities are those bank loans and lease obligations which are due in more than 1 year.
+The Long-term liabilities are those bank loans and lease obligations which are due in more than 1 year.
 None of these are due in more than 7 years.
-The interest rate of these loans are between 2% and 11% per annum.
-For majurity reference is made to note 14 and note 15.
+The interest rate of these loans are between 2% and 12% per annum.